Azure/azure-functions-redis-extension/README.md

 }
 ```

-### `RedisStreamsTrigger`
+### `RedisStreamTrigger`
-The `RedisStreamsTrigger` pops elements from a stream and surfaces those elements to the function.
+The `RedisStreamTrigger` pops elements from a stream and surfaces those elements to the function.
 The trigger polls Redis at a configurable fixed interval, and uses [`XREADGROUP`](https://redis.io/commands/xreadgroup/) to read elements from the stream.
 Each function creates a new random GUID to use as its consumer name within the group to ensure that scaled out instances of the function will not read the same messages from the stream.